-Unlike years past this is no longer a stand alone program.
 This program is designed to help older Scouts who are in the middle or nearing the end of their Trail to Eagle.
-Scouts may select to work towards required merit badges for the Eagle Scout rank along with other camp merit badges, troop afternoon activities, and other older boy activities to create a unique schedule for themselves.
+Scouts may select to work towards required merit badges for the Eagle Scout rank along with other camp merit badges, troop afternoon activities, and other older Scout activities to create a unique schedule for themselves.
 Eagle required merit badges are offered throughout the program in the morning and afternoon.
 Many of the Eagle required merit badges offered by other areas in the morning do not require Scouts to be 13 years of age or older.

 Merit Badge Area Open to

 Camping MB Scoutcraft/Polaris 13 and older

 Citizenship in the Community MB Trail to Eagle 13 and older

 Citizenship in the Nation MB Trail to Eagle 13 and older

 Citizenship in the World MB Trail to Eagle 13 and older

 Communications MB Trail to Eagle 13 and older

 Cooking MB Scoutcraft Returning Scouts

 Eagle Topics Workshop Trail to Eagle 13 and older

 Emergency Preparedness MB Scoutcraft Returning Scouts

 Environmental Science MB Nature 13 and older

 First Aid MB Scoutcraft Returning Scouts

+Hiking MB COPE & Climbing Returning Scouts

 Lifesaving MB Aquatics Returning Scouts

 Personal Fitness MB Sports Returning Scouts

 Personal Management MB Trail to Eagle 13 and older

-Sustainability MB Nature 13 and older
+Sustainability MB (2020) Nature 13 and older

 Swimming MB Aquatics All Scouts